CenterForOpenScience/Employee-Manual/index.md

 ##Daily Standup Meetings

 The COS Team meets daily (M-F) at 9:00 AM for company announcements.
 Everyone then splits into brief functional team scrum meetings for individual updates.
-Each staff member shares their main priority/goal for the previous day, the current day, and any barriers preventing progress.
-The overall team meeting and scrum meetings are important to attend.
+Each staff member shares their main priority for the previous day, the current day, and any barriers preventing progress.
+The team meeting and scrum meetings are important to attend.

 Catered Lunches: On Tuesdays and Thursdays at 12:30 PM COS offers a catered lunch to the staff.
 Most lunches have a presenter or a planned topic of discussion.
 Please remember to fill in the food restrictions field in Zenefits.

 ##Attendance